Cloud-PG/k8s-KMS-vault/README.md

 Now encryption via KMS is enabled.

-### Test certificate encryption and use them in httpgo server
+### Test certificate encryption and use certificates in httpgo server
 To test with certificates, create a personal certificate and put it into a secret:
 ```
 openssl genrsa -out ca.key 2048